nathan-ts/gcsimdocs/docs/reference/modes/substat_optimizer.md

 set filename=%~1
 set output=%filename:txt=json%

-"gcsim-x86_64-pc-windows-msvc.exe.lnk" -c="%cd%/config/%filename%" -substatOptim=true -out="%cd%/optimized_config/%filename%" %argument% || exit /b %errorlevel%
+"gcsim.exe.lnk" -c="%cd%/config/%filename%" -substatOptim=true -out="%cd%/optimized_config/%filename%" %argument% || exit /b %errorlevel%

-"gcsim-x86_64-pc-windows-msvc.exe.lnk" -c="%cd%/optimized_config/%filename%" -out="%cd%/viewer_gz/%output%" -gz="true" -dh="false" %argument%
+"gcsim.exe.lnk" -c="%cd%/optimized_config/%filename%" -out="%cd%/viewer_gz/%output%" -gz="true" %argument%
 ```

-Next, navigate to your gcsim installation location, and create a shortcut of the `gcsim-x86_64-pc-windows-msvc.exe` file.
-Move it to the folder with the batch file that you created earlier, and rename it to `gcsim-x86_64-pc-windows-msvc.exe`.
+Next, navigate to your gcsim executable location, and create a shortcut of the `gcsim.exe` file.
+Move it to the folder with the batch file that you created earlier, and rename it to `gcsim.exe`.

 ![](gcsim_shortcut.PNG)